Implement a search box

 enableWordCompletion

-if you want the top QS in the request response to be the one that best completes the last word being typed by the user in the search box.
+by default.
+When enabled, the top QS in the request response will be the one that best completes the last word being typed by the user in the search box.
 If you set this property tofalse

 When calling the Search API to get QS, the request must be routed to a query pipeline in which a Coveo ML QS model is configured and ready.
 Otherwise, the request will return an empty